 An electronic list of shareowners of record as of the record date will be available for inspection by shareowners for any purpose germane to the meeting from April 20 through April 30, 2024.
-To access the electronic list during this time, please send your request, along with proof of ownership, by email to shareownerservices@ccca-cola.com.
+To access the electronic list during this time, please send your request, along with proof of ownership, by email to shareownerservices@ coca-cola.com.
 You will receive confirmation of your request and instructions on how to view the electronic list.
-Please see question 23 on page 125 of the attached Proxy Statement for more information.
+Please see question 23 on page 125 of the attached

 We are making the Proxy Statement and the form of proxy first available on or about March 18, 2024.